Rklearns/clipper-dev/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **MIT License** means you can:
-- ✅ Use ClipStack commercially
+- ✅ Use Clipper commercially
 - ✅ Modify and distribute
 - ✅ Use privately
 - ✅ Sublicense